ZW330 FAST SETTING LEVELING MORTAR 25kg

 Property Value

-Composition Cement binder, quartz fillers, polymer additives, polypropylene fibres
+Composition Cement binder, quartz fillers, polymer modifiers, polypropylene fibres

 Colour Grey